tommyv92/b/README.md

 ### Jenkins Configuration

-	1. Download "spoke-hub-integration.hpi" file from the spoke-hub-integration folder
+	1. Download "spoke-hub-integration.hpi" file from the "spoke-hub-integration" folder

 	2. In your Jenkins dashboard click on "Manage Jenkins" -> "Manage Plugins" -> "Advanced"